SharedSmally/doc/1app/java/spring/boot.md

      - @Configuration: build beans for the application.
 The class defining the main method is a good candidate as the primary @Configuration.
      - @Import: import additional configuration classes.
      - @ImportResource: load XML configuration files
      - @ComponentScan: automatically pick up all Spring components, including @Configuration classes.
+All the application components (@Component, @Service, @Repository, @Controller, and others) are automatically registered as Spring Beans.
      - @EnableAutoConfiguration/@SpringBootApplication:attempts to automatically configure the Spring application based on the jar dependencies